 In fact, studies on Ashwagandha have shown better results in reducing inflammation as compared to phenylbutazone3 and hydrocortisone.4 Withanolide obtained from this plant possesses analgesic and anti-inflammatory activity due to its cyclooxygenase-2 inhibition property.5

 Adaptogen is a term used for any plant or compound which helps the body regain hormonal and psychological balance (homeostasis) in times of stress.

 Ashwagandha is regarded as a first-class adaptogenic tonic in the Ayurvedic classical texts.
 A few conditions of the endocrine system, such as Poly Cystic Ovarian Syndrome (PCOS) and Cushing’s syndrome can lead to outbreaks of acne.

-Alkaloids, saponins, phenols, flavonoids, and glycosides present in Ashwagandha supports the overall function of the endocrine system and prevents acne outbreaks from happening.6
+Alkaloids, saponins, phenols, flavonoids, and glycosides present in Ashwagandha support the overall function of the endocrine system and prevent acne outbreaks.6

 If you would like to learn more about Ayurveda and the different herbs that can supplement your health and wellness, check out the Ayurvedic course on Holistic Nutrition below.

 It slays stress and anxiety thereby preventing stress-induced acne.

 Ashwagandha reduces the level of serum cortisol which is elevated in stressful conditions and mental anxiety.7